ZENG-Yuhao/PracticeDemos/README.md

 # PracticeDemos
 Some practices when I learn Android, different technical aspects are separated into different part.
+These practices are just personnal drafts, so there are less comment in the codes.

 ### Included aspects: ###
 ```